How to "cure" a hangover? Symptoms, treatments and prevention

 Try not to get into rounds.
 They make it harder to control how much you drink.

-Drink plenty of water or soft drinks in between alcoholic drinks to avoid dehydration, one of the most prevalent hangover symptoms.
+Drink plenty of water or soft drinks in between alcoholic drinks to avoid dehydration, one of the main causes of a hangover.

-Your body takes about one hour to process each unit of alcohol.
-Consider stopping drinking well before the end of the evening, so the process can begin before you go to bed and the chances of suffering a hangover the following day are kept to a minimum.
+Depending on your weight and other factors, it takes about one hour for a healthy liver to process a unit of alcohol.
+Consider stopping drinking well before the end of the evening, so the process can begin before you go to bed.

-Drink plenty of water before hitting the sack and keep more by the bed.
+Drink plenty of water before going to sleep and keep a glass by the bed.